israellevin/marmalade/README.md

 Redis is fast as hell, setting it up and granting generators access to the state should be a breeze, it has strong publish-subscribe capabilities in case we want to set up events, and it seems to have excellent time series support, which we can easily connect to a graphing tool like [Grafana](https://grafana.com/) and visualize the evolving state of the jam.
 That would be awesome.

+To grant generators access to the full history of the state, generators should be provided with read-only access to the Redis persistence files, and to the audio recording of the jam - probably via the p2p web server.

 #### Writing Tags

 We give each generator instance write access to its own namespace in the state, in which tags can be written.
 Theoretically, the player can give a generator instance permissions to set tags in other areas of the state, which could create some sort of meta-generator operations, and cross-over operations, and all sorts of craziness if the need ever arises.